ghostly0day/nextjs-corporate-starter/README.md

 - **Role Based Access Control**: Create an unlimited number of custom roles and permissions for admin and end users.
 - **GraphQL or REST**: Consume the API using REST or GraphQL

-You can unlock additional features such as SSO, Audit Logs, Review Workflows in [Strapi Cloud](https://cloud.strapi.io/login?source=github1) or [Strapi Enterprise](https://strapi.io/enterprise?source=github1).
+You can unlock additional features such as SSO, Audit Logs, Review Workflows in [](https://cloud.strapi.io/login?source=github1) or [Strapi Enterprise](https://strapi.io/enterprise?source=github1).

 ## Getting Started